-Do you struggle with an itchy scalp?
-Dealing with this condition can be frustrating and uncomfortable.
-There are many symptoms and causes of an itchy scalp that we’ll cover.
-Taking care of your scalp is important, as healthy hair comes from a healthy scalp.
-We’re also going to discuss options to treat an itchy scalp and ways to prevent it from happening.
+Itchy scalps can be frustrating and uncomfortable to deal with.
+There are many symptoms and causes of itchy scalp out guide covers, and tips on how to take care of your scalp.
+Find out how to treat an itchy scalp and how to prevent it from happening.

 Scalp pruritus is the medical term for “itchy scalp” and can be challenging to diagnose because sometimes there is no visible evidence of irritation on the scalp.
 “Pruritus,” also known as itch, is an unpleasant sensation that evokes a desire to scratch.
 One study found that it is a common condition, with 25% of participants reporting an itchy scalp.

 An itchy scalp is a symptom in itself of underlying conditions such as seborrheic dermatitis, dandruff, contact dermatitis, scalp psoriasis, and more.
 Scalp itch can be accompanied by redness, lesions, or flakes on the scalp, or there could be no visible signs of irritation.

 Itchiness can also become worse with touching the scalp or hair.
 Factors in the skin such as histamine, sensory receptors, and nerve fibers contribute to itchiness at the scalp.